codefresh-io/cap-docs.codefresh.io/_docs/ci-cd-guides/preview-environments.md

 ---
-title: "Previewing environments"
+title: "Previewing dynamic environments"
 description: "Deploy pull requests to cluster namespaces"
 group: ci-cd-guides
 toc: true
 ---

-In addition to deploying to [predefined environments]({{site.baseurl}}/docs/ci-cd-guides/environment-deployments/), you may also need to to deploy to dynamic environments, which are temporary, testing environments for each pull request (PR).
+In addition to deploying to [predefined environments]({{site.baseurl}}/docs/ci-cd-guides/environment-deployments/), for each pull request (PR), you may also need to deploy to dynamic environments, which are temporary, testing environments.
 For these types of environments, it is best to dynamically create an environment when a PR is created, and tear it down when the same PR is closed.

 {% include image.html